ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

   `python2`.
 On CentOS 7, `python` corresponded to `python2`.
 Note
   that Python 2 reached its EOL on 2020-01-01.

+* [MPI] : OpenMPI is available via the built-in module `mpi`.
+On Rocky 8, the default, and only available version is OpenMPI 4.1, which you get via module `mpi/openmpi-x86_64` (sic!).
+Note that, on CentOS 7, `mpi/openmpi-x86_64` provided legacy OpenMPI 1.10.
+On CentOS 7, there was also `mpi/openmpi3-x86_64` for OpenMPI 3.1.

 * Self-compiled software: If you have compiled software to run from your home directory, depending on how the libraries are linked, it may need to be recompiled to function in Rocky 8.
 In addition,